bbugyi200/funky/docs/installation.rst

 Additional Installation Steps
 -----------------------------

-For the best experience, localalias needs to be integrated into your preferred shell environment using a shell script/plugin.
+For the best experience, localalias needs to be integrated into your shell environment using the provided shell script.

 .. _install-manual: